grrlopes/go-moneyhoney/Readme.md

 ## Money Honey

-App tracks down money records as expenses and income.
+App is able to manage the financial status as expenses and income.
+Furthermore sends reports through email and make charts.

 ## Dependencies: